priyavrat-misra/til-in-java/README.md

   - _instance variables_: declared in a class but outside any methods, constructors or blocks.
   - _class/static variables_: declared with the `static` keyword in a class but outside any methods, constructors or blocks.
 - _local variables_ must be initialized with a value before they are used.
+###### Day 03
+- `String` objects are immutable i.e., we cannot change the object itself, but we can change the reference to the object.
+- `StringBuilder` and `StringBuffer` objects are mutable i.e, they can be used for dynamic string manipulation.
+- in an expression if either operand in `+` is a `String` object, then Java converts the other operand to a `String` and creates a new `String` object by concatenating both operands.
+- for `String`, each time a string is concatenated, a new object is created and it's the main reason why it's not recommended for cases where a lot of string manipulation is needed, instead using a `StringBuilder` or `StringBuffer` will be more efficient.
+- operator overloading is not possible.
+Note that _string concatenation operator_ `+` is not an overloaded operator.
+- the _string concatenation operator_ is just syntactic sugar, it is actually implemented through the use of the `StringBuilder` or `StringBuffer` classes' `append()` method.
+- the compiler automatically converts an expression with _string concatenation operator_ into a series of calls to the `append()` method.
 </samp>